Safe Image Search | Safe Search Kids

-Not only are all images properly filtered using safe search, the nature of the websites associated with image results are also screened to prevent users from landing on a site that may contain harmful content – even if the image that brought them to the site is innocent.
+Not only are all images properly filtered using safe search, the nature of the websites associated with image results are also screened.
+This prevents users from landing on a site that may contain harmful content, even if the image that brought them to the site is innocent.